Culture

 Then he decided he wanted to have a go on the road.

-Neilson lives in Nice, France with his wife during the racing season.
-He enjoys exploring their new city and relaxing on the beach after hard rides through the Alps.
+Neilson lives in Nice, France with his wife and young daughter during the racing season.
+He enjoys exploring their adopted city and relaxing on the beach after hard rides through the Alps.

 James Shaw